-I fly from North Carolina to Orlando two to three times each year to visit Walt Disney World, and I almost never pay for airfare.
+I fly from North Carolina to Orlando three to four times each year to visit Walt Disney World, and I seldom pay for airfare.

 Southwest’s frequent flier program is called Rapid Rewards.

-The main way I’ve earned Rapid Reward points is by opening a new Southwest credit card.
-There are three different Southwest cards offered by Chase, and when you open one and meet the minimum spending requirement, you’ll earn a huge number of Rapid Rewards points.
+Chase now offers four different Southwest cards, and when you open one and meet the minimum spending requirement, you’ll earn a huge number of Rapid Rewards points.

-The first card I opened was the Chase Premier Southwest Rapid Rewards Visa (this is my referral link), and it is still my favorite card.
+The first card I opened many years ago was the Southwest Rapid Rewards® Plus Credit Card, and it is still my favorite card!

 The reason I am able to visit Walt Disney World several times each year and still have points to spare is that I use them wisely!